Describes the steps necessary to install a Jalopy release.

 By default, Jalopy checks the specified settings file for changes each time it is about to format.
 This can be prohibitive when the code convention sits on a server without fast network access.
 To avoid long delays in such situations, you can enable local caching.
 Jalopy then only checks once per day for changes.
 To enable local caching, select the Yes, enable the local cache and only synchronize once per day radio button.

-In order to keep keep track of updates, the IDE plug-in can notify about the avalailibilty of new releases.
-When a new release becomes available, they display a notification dialog that provides access to the release notes.
-If you don't want to be notified about updates, select the No, don't check for updates radio button.
+In order to keep keep track of updates, the IDE plug-ins can notify about the availability of new releases.
+When a new release becomes available, a notification pop-up is displayed that provides access to the release notes.
+If you don’t want to be automatically notified about updates, select the No, don’t check for updates radio button.

 When all configuration is done, the installation summary dialog is displayed.
 Please review your choices and press the Install button to start the installation.

-Once the insallation has started, a progress dialog informs you about the pending installation steps.
+Once the installation has started, a progress dialog informs you about the pending installation steps.

 The installation process might take a while, please be patient until the installer has finished updating your system.
-Especially the installation of the Eclipse plug-in can be very time consuming on big installations.
+Especially the installation of the Eclipse plug-in can be very time consuming on big installations and take several minutes.

-When installation has been finished, the finish screen appears.
+When installation has finished, the final screen appears and informs you about the installation status.

 The executable JAR file contains built-in support for silent (unattended) installation.
-A normal wizard install guides the user through different graphical dialog boxes and expects some input.
-However, a silent install does not prompt the user for input.
-Instead it receives the required setup data from a configuration driver file that provides the information the user would otherwise enter as responses to dialog boxes.
+A normal wizard install guides you through different graphical dialog boxes and expects some input.
+However, a silent install does not prompt for input.
+Instead it receives the required setup data from a configuration driver file that provides the information one would otherwise enter as responses to dialog boxes.

 The setup configuration driver file uses the standard java.util.Properties format.
 It consists of key/value pairs representing the data entries.
 Performing a wizard install automatically creates (or updates) a configuration driver file in the Jalopy settings directory that reflects the information given during the last setup session.